deeplearning4j/deeplearning4j/gettingstarted.md

       git clone https://github.com/deeplearning4j/deeplearning4j/; cd deeplearning4j;./setup.sh

 ### <a name="source">Working With Source</a>

 If you are not planning to contribute to Deeplearning4j as a committer, or don't need the latest alpha version, we recommend downloading the most recent stable release of Deeplearning4j from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j), 0.4-rc1.x.

-To work with source, you need to install a [project Lombok plugin](https://projectlombok.org/download.html) for IntelliJ or Eclipse.
+That's as simple as adding dependencies to your POM.xml file in IntelliJ.

-Our [Github repo is here](https://github.com/deeplearning4j/deeplearning4j/).
-Install Github for [Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
-Then *git clone* the repository, and run this command for Maven:
+On the other hand, our [Github repo is here](https://github.com/deeplearning4j/deeplearning4j/).
+Install [Github](http://nd4j.org/getstarted.html) for [Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
+Then 'git clone' the repository, and run this command for Maven:

       mvn clean install -DskipTests -Dmaven.javadoc.skip=true